Flo20201994/0x1D.-C---Binary-trees/README.md

 # C - Binary trees

-This was a group project in which we learnt about the details, advantages, and disadvantages of using trees as data structures.
-We learned about how to qualify trees as well as how to traverse them.
-Throughout the project, we implemented binary, binary search, AVL, and Max Binary Heap trees.
+This was a project in which I learnt about the details, advantages, and disadvantages of using trees as data structures.
+I learned about how to qualify trees as well as how to traverse them.
+Throughout the project, I implemented binary, binary search, AVL, and Max Binary Heap trees.

 ## Tests :heavy_check_mark: